Nicolas2106/libigl-example-project/README.md

 # Garland example surface simplification project

-An example project about surface simplification using quadric error metrics, which is put forward by Michael Garland and Paul S. Heckbert in 1997.
+An example project using libigl about surface simplification and quadric error metrics, which is put forward by Michael Garland and Paul S. Heckbert.

 ## Dependencies